Verizon PESTEL/PESTLE Analysis & Recommendations

 3. Increasing consumer protection (threat and opportunity)

-Competition law, also known as anti-trust law or anti-monopoly law, is a legal external factor that imposes a threat and opens an opportunity in the industry environment.
+Competition law, anti-trust law, or anti-monopoly law is an external factor that imposes a threat and opens an opportunity in the industry environment considered in this PESTEL analysis.
 This macro-environmental factor is a threat that hinders the growth and expansion of business.
-For example, Verizon Wireless is prohibited from engaging in mergers and acquisitions that bring the telecommunications market closer to a monopoly.
-Nonetheless, this legal factor helps keep growth opportunities by limiting the size of large competitors.
-On the other hand, security issues have prompted the rise in the regulation of telecommunications services.
-The increasing regulation imposes a threat on the remote or macro-environment, in terms of potential limits to the company’s operations.
-For instance, regulations can restrict the services of Verizon Wireless, for the purpose of minimizing data and personal security issues.
-In relation, consumer protection creates increasing pressure on the industry to address such issues.
+For example, Verizon is prohibited from engaging in mergers and acquisitions that bring the telecommunications market closer to a monopoly.
+Nonetheless, this legal factor helps keep growth opportunities by limiting mergers involving large competitors, like AT&T, T-Mobile, and Alphabet’s Google Fiber.
+On the other hand, security issues contribute to the regulation of telecommunications services.
+This PESTLE analysis determines increasing regulation as a threat in the remote or macro-environment, in terms of potential limits to business operations.
+For instance, regulations can restrict Verizon’s services for the purpose of minimizing data and personal security issues.
+Also, consumer protection creates increasing pressure on the industry to address such issues.
 Still, this external analysis shows that increasing consumer protection can boost business growth by supporting consumer confidence in the industry.
-Therefore, this component of the PESTEL/PESTLE analysis points to compliance as a basic step to minimize the negative influence of legal external factors on Verizon.
+Therefore, this component of the PESTEL analysis points to compliance as a basic step to minimize the negative influence of legal external factors on Verizon.

-Summary & Recommendations – PESTEL/PESTLE Analysis of Verizon Communications, Inc.
+Summary & Recommendations – PESTLE/PESTEL Analysis of Verizon Communications Inc.

 Summary.
-Markets for information and communications technologies and services present a variety of opportunities and threats that influence Verizon’s business development.
-This PESTEL/PESTLE analysis identifies external factors that create opportunities for growth and expansion in the global industry environment.
-Optimization of such growth and expansion is possible through the strengths of high economies of scale, strong brand image, and high quality of services identified in the SWOT analysis of Verizon Communications, Inc. Thus, the company has the potential to effectively address the most significant opportunities in its remote or macro-environment.
-For example, Verizon Wireless has the capabilities to address market opportunities based on economic, political, social, and technological macro-environmental factors.
+The telecommunications market presents a variety of opportunities and threats that influence Verizon’s business development.
+This PESTLE analysis identifies external factors that create opportunities for growth and expansion in the global industry environment.
+Optimization of such growth and expansion is possible through high economies of scale and the other business strengths identified in the SWOT analysis of Verizon Communications Inc. This PESTEL analysis shows that the company has the potential to effectively address the most significant opportunities in its remote or macro-environment.
+For example, Verizon has the capabilities to address market opportunities based on economic, political, social, and technological macro-environmental factors.
 Exploiting such opportunities can mitigate the effects of many of the threats shown in this external analysis.

 Recommendations.
 It is prudent to take action to support international business growth and expansion, based on the macro-environmental factors identified in this external analysis.
-Given the results of the PESTEL/PESTLE analysis on the opportunities and threats relevant to the industry environment, it is recommended that Verizon Communications, Inc.:
+Given the results of the PESTEL/PESTLE analysis of the opportunities and threats relevant to the industry environment, it is recommended that Verizon Communications Inc.:

-1. Expand operations to other markets to address opportunities based on political, economic, sociocultural, and technological external factors.
-Expanding the operations of Verizon Wireless is a major opportunity in this case.
+1. Expand operations to other markets to address opportunities based on political, economic, sociocultural, and technological factors.
+Expanding the operations of Verizon’s wireless services is a major opportunity in this case.

 2. Enhance security measures to address security threats via network or information technologies.